Updated November 19. 2025; December 6, 2025, Feb.3/26

 Step 3

-Check what comes into my mind.
-If I didn’t look where I put it, start over.
+Wait to see what comes into my mind next.
+If I didn’t look where I put it, repeat steps 1 and 2.

-If I looking at where I put it and maybe saying where I put it, I’m done.
+If my true response, I look at where I put it and maybe saying where I put it or looking away and picturing where I put it.

 How I’ve been doing on this project.